 - Courses.
 Students must complete a minimum of 16 credits of courses.
-A minimum of 8 credits must be chosen from Topic Areas C01 through C08.
-Any remaining credits may be chosen from Topic Areas C09 (Software Engineering), C12 (Cognate Disciplines), or COMP 6961.
-A maximum of 4 credits can be chosen from computer science courses at the 6000 level marked with (\).
-The student's study program must be approved by the supervisor(s) and either the Graduate Program Director or the Department Chair. - 2.
-Thesis.
+A minimum of 8 credits must be chosen from Topic Areas C01 through C07.
+Any remaining credits may be chosen from Topic Areas C08 (Developments in Software Engineering), C09 (Software Engineering), C12 (Cognate Disciplines), and COMP 6961.
+A maximum of 4 credits can be chosen from computer science courses at the 6000 level marked with ().
+The student's study program must be approved by the supervisor(s) and either the Graduate Program Director or the Department Chair. - Thesis.
 29 credits.